 - Practise – The best way to prepare for psychometric tests is to sit a practice test.
 Have a look at the useful resources box on this page for details of how to access free online tests.

-- Brush up your maths skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your basic mathematical skills.
+- Brush up your numeracy skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your memory on reading graphs and percentages.

 - Follow the instructions carefully – Make sure that you know exactly what you are required to do and complete any examples provided before you start the test.

-- Work quickly and accurately – Do not spend too long on any one question and keep an eye on the clock.
+- Work quickly and accurately – Do not spend too long on any one question and take assessments seriously, even if it's a fun game.

 - Answer honestly – In personality questionnaires, do not try to guess what they want to hear.
 Be true to yourself.